originaluko/vSanCompliance/README.md

 Get-vSanCompliance -json rules.json | ft -autosize

-(Make sure you PowerShell windows's width is wide enought to accommodate the results)
+(Make sure your PowerShell windows' width is wide enought to accommodate the results)